What Smoking and Vaping Do to a Fatty Liver (MASLD)

 Why is smoking bad for the liver?

-My original assumption, that the toxins from the smoke inhaled from cigarettes, pass through the liver, therefore adding extra stress and harming it more seem to be confirmed by experts in the field as well.
+My original assumption, that the toxins from the smoke inhaled from cigarettes pass through the liver, therefore adding extra stress and harming it more is confirmed by experts in the field as well.
+The biological mechanics go slightly deeper than that, however.

 Toxins Overload

 Your liver’s main job is to filter out toxins from the blood.
-When you smoke, you’re introducing a cocktail of harmful substances like nicotine, tar, and carbon monoxide into your system.
+When you smoke, you are introducing a cocktail of harmful substances like nicotine, tar, and carbon monoxide into your system (and various other bad things if you are vaping).

 This overloads your liver, making it work overtime and potentially leading to inflammation and scarring.